The definitive guide to streaming services in Ireland

 Cutting back

-With the cost of living on the rise and streaming services becoming ever more expensive, it's a good idea to look at what you've signed up to and see if you can cut back.
+With the cost of living still a concern for many households and streaming services becoming increasingly expensive, it’s worth reviewing your subscriptions to see where you can cut back.

-So if you don't think you'll be watching anything for a while, just cancel your subscription and save some money.
-You can then resubscribe a few months later when a new show piques your interest.
-With most of the providers, your account data and viewing history will remain intact for at least a year.
+If you’re not watching much at the moment, simply cancel your subscription and save money.
+You can always resubscribe later when a new show catches your eye.
+In most cases, your account details and viewing history will be saved for at least a year.

-And if you're a fan of several streaming services, try rotate between them.
-There's no point being signed up to more than two at a time as you're not going to be able to watch everything at once.
-Make a list of several shows you want to watch on each service.
+And if you're signed up to multiple streaming platforms, consider rotating between them.
+There’s no point paying for more than two at a time as you won't be able to watch everything at once.
+Make a list of the shows you want to watch on each streaming service.
 Once you're finished, cancel and then move onto your next streaming service.